 The downside to this strategy: You can limit your upside in your underlying holdings.
 The upside?
 You can reduce volatility and reap healthy dividend payments.
 With JEPI specifically, “the underlying portfolio is managed with lower volatility than the S&P 500.
 So when you have the option overlay, combined with the underlying lower-volatility portfolio, it provides volatility that’s about 60% of the S&P 500 and yields between 7% and 9%,” Maier says.

 It’s rare that an options-trading strategy earns a Morningstar Medalist rating.
-Morningstar analyst Lan Anh Tran’s reason behind JEPI’s Silver award?
+Morningstar analyst Lan Anh Tran’s reason behind JEPI’s Gold award?
 “JPMorgan Equity Premium Income takes a nuanced approach to covered calls that delivers high income while reducing downside risk.
 This fund’s incremental improvements on a basic covered-call strategy make it a solid option in the derivative income Morningstar Category.”

 Just understand that the “income” from covered calls isn’t the same as the dividend income generated by all of the other funds listed here.
 Options income is taxed as capital gains—usually the short-term variety, which receives less favorable treatment, as it’s taxed at your marginal income rate.